Aus Open: With fourth Major, superstar Naomi Osaka sets an important benchmark for women’s tennis

 Yet, what sets this title apart is that it’s the first of her four finals where she was the overwhelming favourite.
 This brings a whole new kind of pressure, even for someone who is as used to the spotlight as Osaka has begun to be.

 In her last three finals – which came against players who were already Major champions themselves – she showcased her composure and complete game, marking her as a star of the game.
-In Melbourne on Saturday – against a first-time finalist Brady who had pushed her hard in their last match – Osaka showed she has something that is even rarer and more remarkable: consistency at the highest level and handling the favourites tag.
+In Melbourne on Saturday – against a first-time finalist Brady who had pushed her hard in their last match – Osaka showed she has something that is even rarer and more remarkable: consistency at the highest level and handling the favourite’s tag.

 Osaka's four Grand Slam finals